linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 Starting with the control plane, we see that Istio's control plane usage averaged 597mb, about 50% higher than Linkerd's control plane memory consumption of 365mb.
-Linkerd's CPU usage was also orders of magnitude smaller—21ms of control plane CPU time versus Istio's 5 seconds.
+Linkerd's CPU usage was over an order of magnitude smaller—212ms of control plane CPU time versus Istio's 5 seconds.

 More important than the control plane, however, is the data plane.
 After all,